Body Mind and Spirit

 Deborah Eden Tull

 Deborah Eden Tull is a Zen meditation and mindfulness teacher, author, activist, and sustainability educator, who promotes integrating compassionate awareness into every aspect of our lives.
 She spent seven years as a monastic at a silent Zen monastery and offers retreats, workshops, and consultations internationally.
 She teaches at UCLA’s Mindfulness Center and facilitates The Work That Reconnects, created by Buddhist activist and eco-philosopher Joanna Macy.
-Her newest book is Relational Mindfulness: A Handbook for Deepening Our Connection with Ourselves, Each Other, and the Planet.
+Her newest book will be released by Shambhala in 2022: Luminous Darkness: An Engaged Buddhist Approach to Embracing the Unknown (For Personal and Collective Awakening).
 Learn more at deborahedentull.com.

 Stay up to date about our events